The NKU String Project reserves the right to modify these policies at any time.

 To keep the integrity of the program, students who leave the String Project program may not re-enter the program, except in the cases of pre-approved leave-of-absences.

-Students in the Prelude and Intermezzo classes are expected to attend both the Wednesday and Saturday classes.
+Students in the Prelude, Intermezzo, and Sinfonietta classes are expected to attend both the Wednesday and Saturday classes.
 Attendance at all classes, events, and performances are expected unless there is illness, emergency, or important conflict.
 Students are allowed three (3) absences per semester.
 After three absences, the student will be put on probation, and if additional absences are accumulated, the student may be asked to leave the program.
 In special circumstances, additional absences may be allowed, but they must be communicated in writing to the NKU String Project Director.
 Absences from dress rehearsals, events, and performances are not allowed (except in the case of illness/emergency).

 Students are expected to be on time for class.
 Arriving late disrupts the class.